 Here, the Rambler comes up a bit short, as its girth makes it durable and functional, but also makes it one of the heaviest bottle in the fleet.
-The larger model of this bottle weighed in at a whopping 21.9 ounces, whereas the Yeti Rambler 26 weighs only 18.5 ounces.
-This is a huge difference, and places the 26oz model in the realm of most other durable bottles in this review (like the Hydro Flask or LifeFactory) Typically, metal bottles that are not vacuum insulated are a lot lighter, so if you are looking for a lighter, stainless steel bottle, check out the Kleen Kanteen Classic or the Klean Kanteen Wide Mouth.
+At 18 ounces, this bottle isn't the one to take on overnights, ski tours, or other extended excursions.
+Typically, metal bottles that are not vacuum insulated are a lot lighter, so if you are looking for a lighter, stainless steel bottle, check out the Kleen Kanteen Classic.

-When we performed the standard taste test on the Yeti Rambler, we were happy to find that the Rambler did not hold flavors for long periods of time.
+When we performed the standard taste test on the Rambler, we were happy to find that the Rambler did not hold flavors for long periods.
 We filled the bottle with electrolyte powdered drink mix, which often lingers in water bottles after one use, and left it in the bottle for a few hours.
 Then, once the drink mix was finished, we rinsed the bottle once with water and refilled it, finding that the taste of the mix was hardly detectable.

-Bottles like the CamelBak Eddy or the Avex Brazos Autoseal, both of which have complicated lids, seem to trap taste more since there are more nooks and crannies for tastes to linger.
+Bottles like the CamelBak Eddy+, which has a complicated lid, seem to trap taste more since there are more nooks and crannies for tastes to linger.
 That being said, after almost a year of use, the Hydro Flask, with a very simple lid design, traps taste more as it has been used frequently.
 The Rambler also has the benefit of the wide mouth, so it's easy to clean frequently, which helps it to avoid taste buildup.
 The wide mouth and the fact that the threads are on the outside of the lid make the Rambler one of the easiest bottles to clean, and thus lingering tastes are less of an issue here.

-The Yeti Rambler 26 is sold online for $40.
-This is the same price as the Hydro Flask as well as the CamelBak Chute, both of which are comparable insulated options.
+The Rambler is sold online for $40.
+This is becoming the standard price range for quality insulated bottles.
 The 38-ounce version of the Rambler costs $50, which feels like a lot of money, but this smaller, more portable version costs less and is more useful.
 Yeti also has a 5-year warranty and a refund/exchange option for their products.
-The efficiency of the bottle's insulation and its overall durability make the Rambler a bottle that is well worth the price tag.
+The efficiency of the bottle's insulation and its longevity make the Rambler a bottle that is well worth the price tag.